 I may appear to abandon you, but I haven't!
 I swear it!
 I'm still here, seeing all your beautiful reviews, reading as your PMs go from excited, to worried, to desperate.
 I completely understand if you would rather not keep following this story: I'm sure I wouldn't.
 I as a writer am a prime example of why I as a reader can't stand reading works-in-progress.
-Updates are going to be infrequent at best, at least until I've gotten out at least a few college applications, but I'll do the best I can, and that's the best I can offer.
+Updates are going to be infrequent at best, but I'll do the best I can, and that's the best I can offer.

 This chapter is rather shorter than my usual minimum, and quite possibly disappointing, as I wrote it all in a single afternoon, and quite certainly disappointing after waiting four months for it, but I was dying for a little escapism and I missed you all terribly, so here, my meager offering.